gorsuch/fog-aws-dynamodb-locker/README.md

 We don't have a 'Locks as a Service' thing yet, so this is an experiment to make the best of what we do have.

+Would love to hear of any use of this or if you think it is just a terrible idea to begin with.

 Inspired by the simplicity of [sequel-pg-locker](https://github.com/dylanegan/sequel-pg-locker) by [@dylanegan](https://github.com/dylanegan).

 ## Installation